FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-all-modules-24.04.md

 communicate transparently, and simplifies the building of connected systems.
  - [gzip/1.13-GCCcore-13.2.0](gzip (GNU zip) is a popular data compression program as a replacement for compress) gzip (GNU zip) is a popular data compression program as a replacement for compress
+ - [h5netcdf/1.2.0-foss-2023a](A Python interface for the netCDF4 file-format that reads and writes local or remote HDF5 files directly via h5py or h5pyd, without relying on the Unidata netCDF library.)
+A Python interface for the netCDF4 file-format that reads and writes local or remote HDF5 files directly via h5py or h5pyd, without relying on the Unidata netCDF library.
  - [h5py/3.12.1-foss-2024a](HDF5 for Python (h5py) is a general-purpose Python interface to the Hierarchical Data Format library, version 5.
 HDF5 is a versatile, mature scientific software library designed for the fast, flexible storage of enormous amounts of data.)